codegode23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # tail - This command Displays the last lines of a specified file's input. e.g. tail -n 10 /etc/passwd Display the last 10 lines of /etc/passwd.

 # head - This command Displays the first lines of a specified file's input. e.g. head -n 10 /etc/paswwd displays the first 10 linnes of /etc.passwd

+#head -n 3 iacta | tail -n 1 - a script that displays the third line of the file iacta.